 The iLiving solar attic fan is much similar in design to its competition from Natural Light.

-It comes with a 20 Watt solar panel which can be adjusted to 0, 15, 30 and 45 degrees to get maximum exposure to sunlight.
+It comes with a 20 Watt solar panel that can be adjusted to 0, 15, 30 and 45 degrees to get maximum exposure to sunlight.

 It can move 1750 CFM of air and can cool attic areas up to 2000 sq.ft.